Most Furnace Noises Are Harmless; But Two Mean 'Turn It Off Now'

 Normal Furnace Sounds People Worry About

-- Gentle whoosh when burners light: That's the sound of gas igniting.
-Perfectly normal.
+- Gentle whoosh when burners light

 Preventing Furnace Noise Problems